 #2 – DIY Drink Cozies

 Keep sodas cool with personalized drink koozies.
 Purchase thin foam sheets from the craft store in red, white, and blue.
-Cut one piece into a rectangle and wrap it around a soda can, overlapping the ends a bit.
+Cut one piece into a rectangle and wrap it around a soda can — overlapping the ends a bit.
 Mark the place off with a pencil, remove the rectangle, and glue the ends together to form the cozy.
 Then, cut out stars, stripes, or letters from the remaining foam sheets and glue them on too.
 Make one for each child and even for the adults to keep drinks from getting mixed up.
-Make this project even easier by using actual foam drink cozies and decorating them with fun things like cutouts and glitter.
+You can make this project even easier by using actual foam drink cozies and decorating them with fun things like cutouts and glitter.
 Or, you can use old socks or sleeves from shirts & sweaters to make fabric koozies.

 #3 – DIY Patriotic Uncle Sam Hats

 To make a simple hat, use a paper bag big enough to fit around the crown of the head.
-Then, using a ruler, mark lines vertically every inch going all the way around the bag.
+Then, using a ruler, mark lines vertically every inch — going all the way around the bag.
 Paint the resulting stripes red and white, alternating the colors.
-Once the paint dries, fold the open part of the bag over several times to create a a brim.
+Once the paint dries, fold the open part of the bag over several times to create a brim.
 Paint the brim blue.
 After the blue paint dries, either paint white stars going around the brim or use white star stickers.
 Pop the hat on and celebrate the holiday in style.
 Here are other Uncle Sam hat tutorials:

-- Paper Plate Uncle Sam Hat Tutorial
+- Paper Plate Uncle Sam Hat / Mask Tutorial

 - Template + Directions For An Uncle Sam Hat